textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select ‘Change theme…’ option](https://docs.textpattern.com/img/select-change-theme-option.png)

 Notice not one, but *two* checkboxes: ‘Development’ and ‘Live’.
-The ‘Development’ option, checked by default, works in relation to the [sections previewing](#sections-preview) functionality described earlier.[^sect] Assigning themes to sections allows logged-in collaborators (if any, and who have the necessary [roles and privileges](https://docs.textpattern.com/administration/user-roles-and-privileges)) to *preview* the changes.
+The ‘Development’ option, checked by default, works in relation to the [development previewing](#previewing-development-themes) functionality described earlier.[^sect] Assigning themes to sections allows *previewing* the changes.
 The ‘Live’ option, on the other hand, does what it implies; makes the themes-to-sections assignment immediately visible on the front-end of your website.

 You _can_, select both options, if not often needed.
 One example for doing so might be to synchronize development and live conditions in one easy step; as a starting point, say, for diverged development later.
 Go ahead, try it.
 You only *live* once!

 After the checkboxes come three select menus for Theme, Page, and Style.
 The Theme menu will show the current theme assignment by default.
 When you change that menu first, the Page and Style menu options adjust in relation.
 This ensures you only choose from page and style assets in the theme package; no mistaking it.
 Proceed with making the page and style selections accordingly.